|Semester and Year||SP 2013|

 |Time||6:20 PM - 9:00 PM|

 The aim of this course is to fathom why fiction works when it works, and why it doesn’t when it doesn’t.
-We will attempt to teach ourselves to read like writers, so we can learn from those who have come before, so we can began to write like writers.
-We will engage all the elements that give a fiction a chance at success--obsession, seduction, evoking of the senses, the removal of filters, scene and summary, theatre of the mind, et cetera.
-Students--and the teacher--will turn in three first drafts of fiction, each 10-14 pages long, to be critiqued in a workshop setting.
-The critiques will be rigorous but constructive; no nastiness allowed.
-We will also complete short, extemporaneous, writing exercises.
+We attempt to teach ourselves to read like writers, so we can learn from those who have come before, so we can began to write like writers.
+We engage all the elements that give a fiction a chance at success--obsession, seduction, evoking of the senses, the removal of filters, scene and summary, theatre of the mind, et cetera.
+Students—and the teacher—will turn in three first drafts of fiction, each 10-14 pages long, to be critiqued in a workshop setting.
+The critiques are rigorous but constructive; no nastiness allowed.
+We also complete short, extemporaneous, writing exercises.
 Readings taken from The New Yorker, Zoetrope , and others.

 Advanced Writing Courses (WRTNG-UG)